devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/tutorial.rst

 Something About Snippets
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Wait, did we say git?
-Wouldn't it be nice if we could setup a git repository
+Wait, did we say Git?
+Wouldn't it be nice if we could setup a Git repository
 inside the project directory and do an initial commit?
 These things are always
 the same, which is exactly the type of task that DevAssistant should do for
 you.